TopTecShare/kucoin-future-backend/README.md

 # kucoin-future-backend
-this is sample for kucoin guide .
+This is simple guide for kucoin future api.